hydrogen2oxygen/hyperselenium/README.md

 - STOP, EDIT and CONTINUE, stop the test run whenever you need and adjust the script, then just continue the test
 - SERVER, manage your tests and environments from a server application, trigger the tests, observe the results

-### ACTION
+### COMMAND
-During a "scenario" we have different actions.
-Not all actions interacts with the browser.
+During a "scenario" we have different [commands](src/main/java/net/hydrogen2oxygen/hyperselenium/commands/).
+Not all commands interacts with the browser.
 Some actions save data, runs SQL scripts, push data on a SFTP folder, delete stuff, asserts variables, or just print notes into the HTML/PDF protocol.

 The interactions with the browser are simple Selenium commands.